 A vasovasostomy is the easier of the two surgeries, and is performed roughly 75% of the time.
 This option is appropriate when there is good sperm quality present from the testicular end of the vas deferens.
 During a vasectomy, the vas deferens (the tube that carries sperm from the testicle) is severed.
 A vasovasostomy reconnects the vas deferens to allow the flow of sperm from the testicle into the ejaculate, resulting in fertility.
 It is a delicate procedure, resulting in very few side effects and a speedy recovery.

 In roughly 20-25% of patients, the initial vasectomy causes a blockage to occur in a gland behind the testicle, called the epididymis.
 In this situation, the more challenging and delicate vasoepididymostomy is required.
 This procedure entails creating a connection between the obstructed gland and the abdominal end of the vas.
 Please note that some other surgeons do not perform this procedure, so be sure to ask.

 All patients are required to visit the clinic the day before surgery (or slightly earlier, if the patient prefers), to receive prescriptions, counseling, and to finalize the required paperwork and anesthesia evaluation.
-Out-of-town patients are encouraged to arrive in Louisville the day before their procedure, both to fill out paperwork and to minimize travel time the morning before surgery.
+Out-of-town patients are encouraged to arrive in town the day before their procedure, both to fill out paperwork and to minimize travel time the morning before surgery.